-If we can see that there is (or was) a possible legal route to answer your complaint, our assessor will talk to you about that as they get a detailed understanding of your concerns and what you want to happen as a result of your complaint.
-We make sure we take into account factors such as how much it might cost you to take legal action, and how long it might take.
+If we can see that there is (or was) a possible legal route to answer your complaint, we will talk to you about that.
+We will make sure we understand your concerns and what you want to happen as a result of your complaint.
+We will also take into account factors such as how much it might cost you to take legal action, and how long it might take.